-Impact No. Impact description Mitigation measures Significance: No Mitigation Significance with Mitigation O-P3-1 Health, safety and security O-P3-1.1 Increased safety risk driving (south) on NW-SE district road Project 3 will share boundaries with both branches of the district road passing through Visserspan, but due to the north-facing orientation of the panels, it is only on the NW-SE branch that Project 3 may result in there being glare off the panels that may disturb and disrupt the vision of drivers travelling southwards on this road.
-Increase the set-back from the road boundaries and plant a spekboom hedge along them, to visually shield the site.
-This will also reduce the risk of fires spreading from the road verges into the solar field, and vice versa.
-Medium Low DECOMMISSIC DNING PHASE: ALL PROJECTS D-G-1 Loss of local employment and income as a result of the project being decommissioned In consultation with all stakeholders including local government, at least five years before decommissioning, develop a closure plan that addresses job losses and local economic losses Develop a detailed site rehabilitation plan as part of the closure plan, making provision for local contracting in the execuition of this plan.
-Medium Low D-G-2 Land available for development by new occupiers/ owners Each solar array field of approximately 200 ha will become available for new land uses • Enforce high rehabilitation standards so that the land that is made available to new occcupiers/ owners is in a good state when handed over.
-Low Low CUMULATIVE IMPACTS 1 Cu-1 Job creation Socio-economic benefit to the local community as a consequence of the combined temporary employment opportunities created by multiple renewable energy projects, Develop training programs for local construction workers (the sequential development of the four projects will create a time span suitable for doing so) in precision construction techniques Medium Medium Cu-2 New business sales, multiplier effects and economic stimulation In addition to the creation of 20 permanent jobs per project, the development of locally-owned support industry will over the longer term be mildly stimulated by the creation of about 3 indirect opportunities per project, that is, 12 opportunities overall due to Visserspan alone.
+Impact No. Impact description Mitigation measures Significance: No Mitigation Significance with Mitigation Hertzogville district road Project 2 will share a long boundary with the NW-SE/ West branch of the Dealesville - Hertzogville district road running through Visserspan.
+Since the solar PV panels face north, there will be times in the day when glare off the panels may be visually disturbing and disruptive to drivers travelling southwards on this road.
+However, the visual impact assessment found the significance of this potential impact to be low . visually shield the site.
+This will also reduce the risk of fires spreading from the road verges into the solar field, and vice versa .
+DECOMMISSIO ONING PHASE: ALL PROJECTS D-G-1 Loss of local employment and income as a result of the project being decommissioned In consultation with all stakeholders including local government, at least five years before decommissioning, develop a closure plan that addresses job losses and local economic losses Develop a detailed site rehabilitation plan as part of the closure plan, making provision for local contracting in the execuition of this plan.
+Medium Medium D-G-2 Land available for development by new occupiers/ owners Each solar array field of approximately 200 ha will become available for new land uses Enforce high rehabilitation standards so that the land that is made available to new occcupiers/ owners is in a good state when handed over.
+Medium Medium CUMULATIVE IMPACTS Cu-1 Job creation Socio-economic benefit to the local community as a consequence of the combined temporary employment opportunities created by multiple renewable energy projects, Develop training programs for local construction workers (the sequential development of the four projects will create a time span suitable for doing so) in precision construction techniques Medium Medium Cu-2 New business sales, multiplier effects and economic stimulation In addition to the creation of 20 permanent jobs per project, the development of locally-owned support industry will over the longer term be mildly stimulated by the creation of about 3 indirect opportunities per project, that is, 12 opportunities overall due to Visserspan alone.
 How many opportunities will arise due to the implementation of other PV projects in the Dealesville area cannot be projected due to the high degree of uncertainty concerning the number of projects that will eventually be developed.
 The constraints on local economic benefits due to skills issues have been highlighted.
-These opportunities may therefore include accommodation for permanent employees, and some of the more basic maintenance functions, including panel cleaning: the latter will create opportunities particularly for the employment of women, a vulnerable social group.
-However, due to the low level of requirement overall, the consequent economic development is not expected to be sufficient to transform Dealesville's economy, and Develop procurement procedures such that tenders for basic civil engineering works and maintenance (eg panel cleaning) are available to local contractors, and they are made aware of them Low Low
+These opportunities may therefore include accommodation for permanent employees, and some of the more basic maintenance functions, including panel cleaning: the latter will create opportunities particularly for the employment of women, a Develop procurement procedures such that tenders for basic civil engineering works and maintenance (eg panel cleaning) are available to local contractors, and they are made aware of them Medium Medium